 Forget your dog.
 As far as we’re concerned, man’s best friend is, in reality, his favorite pair of boots.
 The best men’s boots are loyal companions that see us through thick and thin and always have our back.
 Like our best buds, we admire them, are secretly impressed by them, and also feel relaxed and comfortable in their company.

 But there comes a time in every man’s life when his favorite boots finally give up the ghost.
 After the farewells have been said (and perhaps a tear or two shed), you find yourself on the hunt for your next pair of boots.
 And therein lies the challenge.
 With so many styles of men’s boots on offer, how are you supposed to choose?

 Chelsea boots, desert boots, jodhpur boots, brogue boots, sneaker boots, work boots, hiking boots, hunting boots, combat boots, rain boots, snow boots, dress boots—the list of the best boots for men is endless.
 And whether you’re all about the fashion factor or preoccupied with practicality, choosing the right style can feel like a shot in the dark.

-To make your life easier, and speed you on the way to meeting your new favourite footwear, we’ve picked out the 55 best men’s boots from the best boot brands in the world.
+To make your life easier and speed you on the way to meeting your new favorite footwear, we’ve picked out the 55 best men’s boots from the best boot brands in the world.